singul4ri7y/promit/README.md

 # promit
-Promit is an bytecode interpreted, fast, lightweight and elegant programming language with with ton's of power!
+Promit is an bytecode interpreted, fast, lightweight and elegant programming language with ton's of power!

 Still in development.